-The book includes an exclusive insider's account from George Piro, an FBI agent who spent seven months secretly debriefing Saddam Hussein after his capture.
-From Saddam's compulsive hand-washing and use of baby wipes to his strategy during the 2003 invasion, why no WMD were ever found, and his plans for developing a nuclear capability, the debriefings unravel mysteries and provide insights about one of the greatest mass murderers of our time.
-Kessler and the book were featured on The Daily Show with Jon Stewart.
+The book includes an exclusive insider's account from George Piro, an Arabic-speaking FBI agent who spent seven months secretly debriefing Saddam Hussein after his capture.
+From Saddam's compulsive hand washing and use of baby wipes to his strategy during the 2003 invasion, to why no WMD were ever found, to Saddam's plans for developing a nuclear weapon capability, the debriefings unravel mysteries and provide insights about one of the greatest mass murderers of our time.

 Never before has a journalist penetrated the wall of secrecy that surrounds the U.S. Secret Service, that elite corps of agents who pledge to take a bullet to protect the president and his family.
 The book portrays the dangers that agents face, how they carry out their mission, how they are trained, and how they spot and assess potential threats.
 It discloses assassination plots that have never before been revealed.

-While Secret Service agents are brave and dedicated, the book exposes how Secret Service management in recent years has betrayed its mission by cutting corners, risking the assassination of President Barack Obama, Vice President Joe Biden, and future presidential candidates.
-The book reveals that threats against President Obama have become so disturbing that a secret Presidential Threat Task Force has been established within the FBI's National Security Branch to gather, track, and evaluate assassination threats related to domestic or international terrorism.
+While Secret Service agents are brave and dedicated, the book exposes how Secret Service management in recent years has betrayed its mission by cutting corners, risking the assassination of our presidents, vice presidents, and future presidential candidates.
+The book reveals that threats against President Obama became so disturbing that a secret Presidential Threat Task Force was established within the FBI's National Security Branch to gather, track, and evaluate assassination threats related to domestic or international terrorism.
 Since an assassination jeopardizes democracy itself, few agencies are as important as the Secret Service.
 Only Secret Service agents know the real story about our nation's leaders, and Ronald Kessler is the only journalist who has their trust.

-Based on those sources, Kessler revealed that the Secret Service allowed Carlos Allen to crash a state dinner at the White House along with Michaele and Tareq Salahi.
-In April 2012, Kessler broke the story that Secret Service agents had hired prostitutes in Cartagena, Colombia prior to President Obama's trip there.
+Based on those sources, Kessler revealed that, along with Michaele and Tareq Salahi, the Secret Service allowed Carlos Allen to crash a state dinner at the White House.
+In April 2012, Kessler broke the story that Secret Service agents had been sent home after hiring prostitutes in Cartagena, Colombia prior to President Obama's trip there.

 USA Today described the Secret Service book as a "fascinating exposé...high-energy read...amusing, saucy, often disturbing anecdotes about the VIPs the Secret Service has protected and still protects.....[accounts come] directly from current and retired agents (most identified by name, to Kessler's credit)....Balancing the sordid tales are the kinder stories of presidential humanity...[Kessler is a] respected journalist and former Washington Post reporter....an insightful and entertaining story."
-Kessler and the book were featured on The Daily Show with Jon Stewart.
+FactCheck.org said the book "quotes both flattering and unflattering observations about presidents of both parties."